-Soft key Function Meaning Page FUNCTION PARAXCOMP PARAXCOMP Define the TNC's behavior when positioning parallel axes 433 FUNCTION PARAXMODE PARAXMODE Define the axes the TNC is to use for machining 434 After the TNC is started up, the standard with the machine parameter noParaxMode (no. 105413).
+Soft key Function Meaning Page FUNCTION PARAXCOMP PARAXCOMP Define the TNC's behavior when positioning parallel axes 459 FUNCTION PARAXMODE PARAXMODE Define the axes the TNC is to use for machining 460

 After the TNC is started up, the standard configuration is always effective.

 You must deactivate the parallel-axis functions before switching the machine kinematics.

-You can deactivate the programming of parallel axes
+You can deactivate the programming of parallel axes with the machine parameter noParaxMode (no. 105413).